Mr-MaNia7/deep-learning/README.md

-# deep-learning
+# Deep Learning

-A repository for the course Deep Learning.
+A repository for the lab of the course Deep Learning.